MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 - Use [update management in Azure Automation](https://docs.microsoft.com/azure/automation/automation-update-management) as a long-term patching mechanism for both Windows and Linux VMs.
  Enforcing update management configurations through policy ensures that all VMs are included in the patch management regimen, provides application teams with the ability to manage patch deployment for their VMs, and provides Central IT with visibility and enforcement capabilities across all VMs.

-- Use Azure Network Watcher to proactively monitor traffic flows via [NSG flow logs, version 2](https://docs.microsoft.com/azure/network-watcher/network-watcher-nsg-flow-logging-overview).
-The Network Watcher [traffic analytics](https://docs.microsoft.com/azure/network-watcher/traffic-analytics) feature uses NSG flow logs to gather deep insights about IP traffic within a virtual network and providing critical information for effective management and monitoring.
-Traffic analytics provide information such as most communicating hosts and app protocols, most conversing host pairs, allowed/blocked traffic, inbound/outbound traffic, open internet ports, most blocking rules, traffic distribution per an Azure datacenter, virtual network, subnets, or rogue networks.
+- Use Azure Network Watcher to proactively monitor traffic flows via [Network Watcher NSG flow logs v2](https://docs.microsoft.com/azure/network-watcher/network-watcher-nsg-flow-logging-overview).
+[Traffic Analytics](https://docs.microsoft.com/azure/network-watcher/traffic-analytics) analyzes NSG flow logs to gather deep insights about IP traffic within a virtual network and providing critical information for effective management and monitoring.
+Traffic Analytics provide information such as most communicating hosts and app protocols, most conversing host pairs, allowed or blocked traffic, inbound and outbound traffic, open internet ports, most blocking rules, traffic distribution per an Azure datacenter, virtual network, subnets, or rogue networks.

 - Use resource locks to prevent accidental deletion of critical shared services.